Ears - hearing problems

 - Some people hear only loud sounds (like when your ears are blocked when you have a cold).

 - Some can only hear some parts of words such as '-ome -e--l- -ear li-e -–i-' - a bit like listening to the radio when it isn't tuned in properly).

 Some people cannot hear at all because their hearing system is badly damaged, or it has never worked since they were born.

 There are different levels of hearing loss.
 Hearing loss is usually described as mild, moderate, severe or profound.

-This is caused by anything that makes it difficult for the sound waves to get through to the cochlea.
+This is caused by anything that makes it difficult for the sound waves to get through to the cochlea (inner ear).
 There is a problem in the outer ear or ear drum or middle ear.

 - wax blocking the ear canal